poedenon/esphome-balboa-spa/README.md

 3. **State Completeness**: We show the full pump state, not just jet indicators
 4. **Interdependency Awareness**: We detect when pumps automatically start each other
 5. **Debug Capability**: We can monitor raw protocol bytes for troubleshooting
+6. **Temperature Control**: We provide full climate control integration
+7. **User Experience**: Complete spa control from a single interface

-This technical analysis demonstrates that our implementation provides the most accurate and complete interpretation of the Balboa spa protocol, correcting several errors in the original documentation and implementation.
+This technical analysis demonstrates that our implementation provides the most accurate and complete interpretation of the Balboa spa protocol, correcting several errors in the original documentation and implementation while adding comprehensive temperature control capabilities.